 Action for Prisoners’ and Offenders’ Families (part of Family Lives) promotes the just treatment of prisoners’ and offenders’ families by the prison system and society across the UK, and runs the Offenders’ Families Helpline in England & Wales and Scotland.

 The FCO Consular network provides assistance to Britons held in prison all over the world.
 They can also assist families.
-This page lets you search for prisoner packs for every country in the world.
+This page lets you search for prisoner packs and lawyer lists for every country in the world.
 They also offer advice and tips for people travelling or living overseas, including travel advice by country.

 The CEP, the Confederation of European Probation, works to promote the social inclusion of offenders through community sanctions and measures such as probation, community service, mediation and conciliation.

 Clinks’ Directory of Offender Services is an online database listing hundreds of voluntary and community organisations working with offenders and their families in the UK.

 The Debt Advice Foundation is a registered national debt advice charity offering free, impartial support and advice to anyone worried about debt.

 Fair Trials aims to help people accused of crimes to understand and exercise their fair trial rights by providing information and where appropriate, referrals to local sources of support.
 They do not charge for any of their assistance, but the assistance they can provide is usually limited to the provision of general information and referrals.
 In particular, Fair Trials cannot replace the role of your lawyer by providing legal advice or representation that is specific to your case, and they do not provide any welfare or financial support.